Chai Ling: Protest and exile

 When the violent government crackdown ended the demonstrations on the night of June 3, Feng and Chai escaped Beijing by train.
 The couple spent the next ten months in hiding, where they were aided by a network of organizations which aimed to help student dissidents.
 On June 8, Chai recorded a speech while she was in hiding at the Wuhan University which stated that she was alive and provided her account of the events of June 3 crackdown.
 In this recording, Chai stated that she witnessed at least twenty students and workers being massacred in the square, though she was unable to confirm the estimates of other witnesses.
+However declassified US embassy cables published on Wikileaks, contradicted this and concluded that the students were allowed to leave peacefully without bloodshed when soldiers had arrived to clear the square.
 Chai was not alone in reporting seeing a massacre in the square.
-Wu’er Kaixi claimed to witness two hundred students massacred in spite of the fact that he had left hours before the military arrived at the square.
+Wu'er Kaixi claimed to witness two hundred students massacred in spite of the fact that he had left hours before the military arrived at the square.
 Li Lu also stated that he witnessed tanks drive over tents full of sleeping protesters, killing hundreds of unarmed students.
 However, Hou Dejian claimed that despite being present until 6:30am on June 4, he did not witness anyone being killed in the square itself.
 On June 13, the Public Security Ministry issued an arrest warrant which listed the names of twenty-one student demonstrators in order of importance.
-Chai Ling's name was fourth on the list, behind Wang Dan, Wu’er Kaixi and Liu Gang.
-Eventually Chai and Feng were smuggled out of mainland China and into Hong Kong by boat.
+Chai Ling's name was fourth on the list, behind Wang Dan, Wu'er Kaixi and Liu Gang.
+Eventually Chai and Feng were smuggled out of mainland China and into Hong Kong via Operation Yellowbird.
 At the University of Hong Kong, Feng and Chai were put in contact with an underground rescue network that orchestrated their escape to France.